adamisik/Digital_twin_Munich/README.md

 Most of the data is collected from the GENESIS database of the Bavarian institute of statistics: https://www.statistikdaten.bayern.de/genesis/online/logon .
 Geo-data of Munich's buildings is from the TUM LNS chair.
 However, the data collection is being constantly updated.

 ## Sankey Diagramm
-Is handled in sankey_munich.py file
+Is handled in the sankey_munich.py file.

 ## Geo-data Visualisation

 ## Clustering

-### To-Do:
-1. Do geo-visualization of electricity and heat demand
-2. Update Sankey Diagramm with manufacturing data. -Done-
-3. Think of possible combinations for scatter plots. -Partly done-